 Managing Depression Among Residents

-This tells you the percentage of patients who are demonstrating signs of depression.
-High rates of depression may be a sign worse patient care.
+This datapoint is a measure of the percentage of long-term patients who are demonstrating signs of depression.
+Some believe that this is a reasonable measure of patient quality of care.

 Appropriate Vaccine Usage